therealguy90/foundrytodiscord/README.md

 There is currently no config to disable the hiding of metagame information (except for Anonymous), and it is currently not in consideration.

+**Enhance your chat mirroring experience by enabling custom emojis!
+Go to the config and turn on "Use External Emojis".
+Webhooks use `@everyone` permissions, so make sure to enable `@everyone` to use external emojis on your server.**

 ![Chat Mirroring Example](https://github.com/therealguy90/foundrytodiscord/assets/100253440/b7eb9ebd-e64d-4f1e-9ffc-5fd85f025a99)
 ![Chat Mirroring Example](https://github.com/therealguy90/foundrytodiscord/assets/100253440/caaa5350-fdf2-4aeb-a697-41f59551b506)